DistanceDevelopment/spatial-workshops/mailing-list-post.md

 The course is intended for graduate students/postdocs/faculty in applied ecology, government/industry scientists and wildlife managers interested in developing spatially explicit models of abundance.
 Prior knowledge of R and ArcGIS will be highly advantageous, as is a quantitative background.

-The course will be taught by David L Miller (St Andrews), Jason J Roberts (Duke) and Eric Rexstad (St Andrews), at the Duke campus in Durham, NC.
+The course will be taught by David L Miller (St Andrews) and Jason J Roberts (Duke), at the Duke campus in Durham, NC.

 The deadline for registration is 12 October 2015.